 The Average Teacher Salary in Each State

 Now let’s take a look at the average teacher salary in every state across the country using the latest data from the National Education Association.
-It’s worth keeping in mind that these average teacher salary figures don’t yet reflect the new pay increases in some of the states that have passed pay increases for school teachers.
+It’s worth keeping in mind that these average teacher salary figures don’t yet reflect the new pay increases in some of the states that have passed pay increases and changes in salary structures for school teachers.